john-kurkowski/john-kurkowski.github.io/src/pages/posts/2014-01-28-good-ideas-from-mobile-design-that-are-good-everywhere.md

 restaurant open right now, how do I get to the restaurant?
 Let me get out my phone.

-Instead I'm greeted with a Flash intro---one more download to wait for and link to click past---and a Flash site standing in my way.
+Instead I'm greeted with a Flash intro—one more download to wait for and link to click past—and a Flash site standing in my way.
 Using raw Flash (and not a higher level toolkit like Flex), the web designer amateur breaks standard operating system scrolling, copy & paste, screen readers, and more.
 We've known Flash has been [thwarting usability for 10 years][Flash].
 Flash is also